ngs-docs/2018-cicese-metatranscriptomics/docs/megahit-assembly.md

 The basic idea with any transcriptome assembly is you feed in your reads and you get out a bunch of *contigs* that represent transcripts, or stretches of RNA present in the reads that don't have any long repeats or much significant polymorphism.
 You run a transcriptome assembly program using the trimmed reads as input and get out a pile of assembled RNA.

-Unlike single-organism RNAseq, these contigs will represent transcripts that come from all the eukaryotic organisms (poly-A mRNAseq reads) found in each environmental sample.
+These contigs will represent transcripts that come from the eukaryotic organisms (poly-A mRNAseq reads) found in each environmental sample.

 ## Install Megahit

-We already installed megahit during [setup](setting-up-tara-environment.md), but here's the installation command for future reference.
+We already installed megahit for you, but [setup](setting-up-tara-environment.md), but here's the installation command for future reference.

 ```
 conda install megahit